Godwin-Chacko/London-e-commerce-analysis/README.md

 **Returns**
 - **Christmas & Holiday Merchandise accounts for 40% of orders** across all years, but it represents **80% of returns** excluding December and January,when During these months this **category makes up 97% of all returns**.
 - Investigate return peaks of non chrsitme items -Product with most returns is **Medium Ceramic Top Storage Jar where a customer ordered £800k( 7% of Q1 2019 revenue)  worth of product and returned it on the same day**
--The product Paper Craft Little Birdie with the largest single-transaction of **revenue and quantity (80,995 units, £1.0 M)** was purchased customer on 2019-12-09 and fully returned the same day,resulting in returns of over £500 K (≈ 3 % of Q4 revenue). **This still resulted in a net revenue of £500 K increase** as the value of the goods returned was only 50% of the price the goods were sold for.
+-The product Paper Craft Little Birdie has the largest single-transaction of **revenue and quantity (80,995 units, £1.0 M)** was purchased customer on 2019-12-09 and fully returned the same day,resulting in returns of over £500 K (≈ 3 % of Q4 revenue). **This still resulted in a net revenue of £500 K increase** as the value of the goods returned was only 50% of the price the goods were sold for.